webix-hub/docs/data/api/refs/ui.colorpicker.md

 {{memo A control for selecting a color from a swatch palette. }}

-The component handles RGB, HSL, and hex formats and allows setting custom colors blocks.
+The component handles RGB, HSL and hex formats and allows setting custom colors blocks.
 Check [colorpicker](desktop/colorpicker.md) documentation for more detailed description.

 ### Constructor